IAMovers/ONE-Record/README.md

 ![Create Environment](https://github.com/alvastein/one-record-workshop/assets/168312567/abc2bfcb-1795-4f02-a641-e253358c3687)

-4. Create the variables baseUrlKeycloak and baseUrlOneRecord and set their current values to localhost:8989 and localhost:8080 respectively.
+4. Create the variables baseUrlKeyCloak and baseUrlOneRecord (case sensitive) and set their current values to localhost:8989 and localhost:8080 respectively.
 Click save and choose the ONE Record environment from the dropdow list.

 ![Create Environment Variables](https://github.com/alvastein/one-record-workshop/assets/168312567/8cb080f3-c7ec-464b-9002-240f657d1616)